 - Ensure display in the learning environment celebrates the achievement of our children and scaffolds their learning to extend their achievement further. - Provide home learning activities which extend and support learning.

-The essential characteristics of a Mathematician at Fulwell Infants mathematics through a process of enquiry and experiment.
+The essential characteristics of a Mathematician at Fulwell Infants mathematics across the curriculum and in real life. mathematics through a process of enquiry and experiment.